Wibble199/FoundryVTT-Terrain-Height-Tools/docs/api.md

 Terrain Height Tools exposes an API that can be used by macros, scripts or, other modules.
 This is available through the global `terrainHeightTools` property.
 The following functions are available.

+> [!IMPORTANT]
+> From 0.4.7 onwards, a "group" property is available for drawing-related functions.
+It is strongly recommended to provide a non-default value for this, as it allows isolation between your own scripts/modules, THT's internal drawing, and any other scripts/modules that are drawing rulers.
+The recommended format is to use the script/module name, e.g. `"my-module"`.
+You can also use sub-groups, such as by having a group like `"my-module.group1"`.
+>
+> This property will be ignored in previous versions of THT, so it is safe to add this property without checking THT's API version.

 Types:
 - [`T:Point3D`](#tpoint3d)